laperrbanget/ON-AIR-/README.md

 ON AIR GDD FILE: https://docs.google.com/document/d/1YrLfIIvYQ_SyDinjL7Z4S7JmM54UP3TFiC9cqnY1-pU/edit?usp=sharing

-A short narrative horror game about a late-night radio operator and the listeners who never quite sound human.
+A short narrative (horror?) game about a late-night radio operator and the weird listeners.

 Built with **Python** + **Pygame** for a university project.